Acoustic signaling enables collective perception and control in active matter systems: Self-organized states

 In summary, the continuum model captures two distinct collective phenomena also observed in the agent-based model: blobs (Fig.~\ref{fig:field}(a)) and snake-like aggregates (Fig.~\ref{fig:field}(b)).
 Similar to the agent-based model, blobs in the continuum model also exhibit a high degree of synchronization, as evidenced by the uniform phase color in Fig.~\ref{fig:field_sound}(a).
 As swarmers are aligned to the blob's center, the collective has an almost vanishing net motion.
 Combined with the stable synchronization of the oscillatory matter within, the amplitude of the emitted signal shows only slight modulation (see signal panel).
-Oscillation frequencies of the swarmer matter are slightly increased compared to the uncoupled case, i.e., without the input from the collective acoustic field.
+Oscillation frequencies of the swarmer matter are slightly increased compared to the uncoupled case, i.e., without input from the collective acoustic field.
 In contrast, snake solutions (Fig.~\ref{fig:field_sound}(b)) are characterized by stronger fluctuations in their acoustic signals (signal panel in Fig.~\ref{fig:field_sound}(b)).
-Compared to blob solutions, the snakes exhibit slighly lower oscillation frequencies (frequency panel) due to the lack of a phase leader with increased collective stimulus.
+Compared to blob solutions, the snakes exhibit slightly lower oscillation frequencies (frequency panel) due to the lack of a phase leader with increased collective stimulus.

 Notably, we do not observe larva-type structures in the continuum model.
 We rationalize this as follows: In the agent-based model, the net motion of larvae results from short-range repulsion between individual agents and the asymmetrical pushing of agents around the enclosed defect.
 In contrast, in the field theory, the finite size of the swarmers is represented by gradients in the swarmer density, which show only slight variation within the aggregates.
 Thus, swarmers are mainly advected in the direction of their self-propulsion ---towards the $+1$ polar defect--- implying a lack in persistent net motion of defect-enclosing structures.
-Being caused by a high-density effect, the net motion of larvae is not captured by the gradient expansion which is the basis for the continuum model.
+Since the net motion of larvae arises from high-density effects, it is unlikely to be fully captured by the gradient expansion that underlies the continuum model.
+However, exploring an even broader range of model parameters, such as for the self-advection term $\chi$, or incorporating additional effective terms in the dynamics that account for the mechanisms driving larva-like motion could further improve the correspondence between the agent-based simulations, Eqs.~(\ref{eq:agents}), and the continuous field equations, Eqs.~(\ref{eq:field})